 Causal Judgment

-Currently, my main interest is in answering how people determine the cause(s) of events in their lives.
+My main interest in graduate school was in answering how people determine the cause(s) of events in their lives.
 Psychologists and philosophers have long thought that people make causal judgments by thinking about about what would have happened in different circumstances.
 However, we still don’t know a lot about which circumstances people think about, how many different circumstances they think about, or why.

 References: